alphagov/paas-cf/README.md

 ssh vcap@<concourse_ip>
 ```

-microbosh is deployed to use the same SSH key, although is not publically
+microbosh is deployed to use the same SSH key, although is not publicly
 accessible.
-But you can connect via the concourse host and forward SSH
+But you can use the concourse host as a jumpbox:
-credentials (option -A):

 ```
-ssh vcap@<concourse_ip> -A

-ssh vcap@10.0.0.6
+ssh -o ProxyCommand="ssh -W%h:%p %r@<concourse_ip>" vcap@10.0.0.6
 ```

 ### Microbosh deployment from concourse bootstrap